(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 I’m still fighting the good fight…

-I was born three times, with a different spoon in my mouth each time, first a wooden one when I was born on 16 June 1966, then a silver one when I was born again 6 weeks later and, I guess finally, in 2001, then with another silver spoon.
+I was born three times, with a different spoon in my mouth each time, first a wooden one when I was born in June 1966, then a silver one when I was born again 6 weeks later and, I guess finally, in 2001, then with another silver spoon.

 My parents brought me up always knowing that I am adopted.
 It has never been an issue for me, I have always talked openly about it, I guess because I can only be thankful for the fact of it.
 I don’t suppose it could happen but if my biological mother or father turned up on my doorstep, I would say “thank you” to her/him for putting me up for adoption (I have no idea of their ‘story’) because it resulted in me having the parents I was gifted.

 I have never had any emotional curiosity as to who my biological parents were/are – my only interest is medical/genetic.
 I have, over the last couple of decades, wondered more and more as to whether I have any genetic predispositions to medical conditions.
 I suppose my interest in that regard came to the fore when I became a dad.
 I once asked my doctor if he thought I should risk opening a can of worms and find out about my biological parents in order to learn more about my medical history (remember, I was adopted in 1966 and the medical questionnaires back in those days would have been a lot more basic than they would be today).
-The doctor simply said that it is good that I do not smoke, good that I only drink in moderation (a few L’Chaims on Shabbos does not preclude me from saying that!!), that it’s important to exercise regularly (and I do – I DO!), that I can be screened for this, that and the other and, more than that, there is nothing else that I can do even if I do have a biological genetic history of anything.
+The doctor simply said that it is good that I do not smoke, good that I only drink in moderation (I don’t drink now), that it’s important to exercise regularly (and I do – I DO!), that I can be screened for this, that and the other and, more than that, there is nothing else that I can do even if I do have a biological genetic history of anything.

-The end of July 1966, I was 6 weeks old, England won the World Cup and mum and dad, and mum’s cousin, Jennifer Science, went from my wonderful ancestral home of Newcastle upon Tyne in the North East of England to London on the train, they picked me up, took me home and made me a Geordie.
-I was born again and had a silver spoon in my mouth (and silver shines, nay, sparkles, that bit more in Newcastle!)
+The end of July 1966, I was 6 weeks old, England won the World Cup, and mum and dad, and mum’s cousin, travelled to London on the train, they picked me up and took me home.
+I had been born again and had a silver spoon in my mouth.

 SO FAR SO GOOD….BUT…